-Factors that the relevant delegate may consider in arriving at such a conclusion may include the size of the delegate's balance sheet, the proportionate value of UCITS assets managed relative to non-UCITS assets managed (and resultant UCITS/non-UCITS revenue generated) and therefore whether the UCITS assets managed by the relevant delegate are not "potentially systemically important (e.g. in terms of total assets under management)".
+Factors that the relevant delegate may consider in arriving at such a conclusion may include the size of the delegate's balance sheet, the proportionate value of UCITS assets managed relative to non-UCITS assets managed (and resultant UCITS/non-UCITS revenue generated) and therefore whether the UCITS assets managed by the relevant delegate are not "potentially systemically important (e.g. in terms of total assets under management)".3

-As of January 2018, the approximate assets under management of the Company as sub-advisor for the Funds is US\$189.70 million.
-In addition, the approximate assets under management of the Company as manager of its own UCITS funds is US\$3,654.81 million in Irish UCITS and US\$3,933.67 million in UK UCITS.
-In total, the Company sub-advises or manages approximately US\$7,778.18 million in UCITS assets.
+As of December 31, 2020, the approximate assets under management of the Company, acting as investment sub-manager for the Funds, was US\$289.93 million.
+In addition, the approximate assets under management of the Company as investment manager of its own UCITS funds was US\$4,631.23 million in Irish UCITS and US\$7,389.82 million in UK UCITS.
+In total, the Company managed or sub-managed approximately US\$12,310.98 million in UCITS assets as of December 31, 2020.